AlibabaCloudDocs/vod/intl.en-US/Short video SDK/iOS short video SDK/Import and editing.md

 - (void)editCompletedWithImage:(UIImage *)image;
         ``` |

         You can use AliyunPasterControllerDelegate to fire callbacks to monitor the status of an animated sticker.
-The following table describes the related callback events.
+The following table describes the callback events that are related to AliyunPasterControllerDelegate.

         |Callback event|Sample code|
         |--------------|-----------|